10 Popular Siding for Garage Options: What is the Best?

 Infographic on Pros & Cons of Fiber Cement Siding for a Garage

 In addition to the above Fiber Cement Sidings are vermin, fungus & mildew resistant.
-Not only are they fire resistant they are non-combustible.
+Not only are they fire resistant they are also non-combustible.

 Fiber Cement siding required for three walls of a 24×24 Garage is 635-665 square feet (including wastage & losses).
 The material cost will be around $2570 at Home Depot, (27.5% more expensive than Vinyl Siding).